AnaniasAnom/aatools/README.md

 chatlog create will create a directory for the subject

 chatlog ls subject will list all the dated files existing for the subject

+There is support for shell completion: in bash, "complete -C 'chatlog -complete' chatlog"